 Preference will be given to the following candidates based on state law:

 - Veterans of the U.S. Armed Forces; and

 - National Guard members.

-We also give preference to the candidates pursuing Bilingual Education and English Language Learner (ELL) endorsements who are:
+Preference will also be given to the candidates pursuing Bilingual Education and English Language Learner (ELL) endorsements who are:

 - Assigned to schools required under state or federal accountability measures to implement a plan for improvement; or

-- Assigned to schools whose enrollment of ELL students has increased an average of more than 5% per year over the previous 3 years.
+- Assigned to schools whose enrollment of ELL students has increased an average of more than 5% per year over the previous three years.

 What should I know as a conditional loan recipient?

-The retooling conditional loan scholarship is a loan that the state will forgive in exchange for a two-year teaching service obligation.
-Funds are distributed directly to the recipient following the terms outlined in the Promissory Note (see “How do I apply?”).
+The retooling conditional loan is a loan that the state will forgive in exchange for meeting the teaching service obligation.
+Funds are distributed directly to the recipient following the terms outlined in the Promissory Note.

 Conditions of the teaching service obligation include: